Thursday, May 7, 2015

 There are also trans men and trans women with a homosexual orientation.
 We are too intermeshed to be completely separate, in my book.
 I have been a part of a larger queer community since the beginning, and I am not going to stop now.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you involved in politics or advocacy in any way?
+Do you think transgender women have the potential to make a significant impact in political spheres?

 Bianca: I tend to express my political beliefs in my writing.
 I am rarely actually on the front lines.
 Those people are amazing.
 Yes, we can be effective politically.
 Look at my dear friend Melissa Sklarz - just named Empire State Pride Agenda Foundation Board of Directors Co-Chair.
 Melissa has been fighting the good fight for years.